stanulilic/stanleyulili.com-old/_posts/2019-08-17-how-to-install-python-on-windows.md

  - windows
 ---

 In this tutorial, I will show you step by step method on how to install Python on Windows.
-By the end of this tutorial, you will have Python installed on your system.

 ## Downloading Python
-Visit Python's official download page: https://www.python.org/downloads/ and download the latest version of Python.
+Visit Python's official download page: [https://www.python.org/downloads/](https://www.python.org/downloads/) and download the latest version of Python.
 At the time of writing, it is Python 3.7.4.

 ![python download page](/assets/images/posts/2019-08-17-install-python-on-windows/download-python.jpg)

 To download, click on the **"Download Python 3.7.4"** button.
-You will be prompted to save the Python 3.7.4 exe file.
+You will be prompted to save the **python-3.7.4.exe** file.
 Click **"Save File"** to start downloading the file.

 ![save download](/assets/images/posts/2019-08-17-install-python-on-windows/save-download.jpg)

 ## Installing Python on Windows
-After you have downloaded Python into your computer.
+After you have downloaded the Python executable file.

 1\.
-Run the Python installer by clicking on downloaded file **python-3.7.4.exe** which will start the installation wizard.
+Run the Python installer by clicking on the **python-3.7.4.exe** which will start the installation wizard.

 ![python setup open](/assets/images/posts/2019-08-17-install-python-on-windows/python-setup.jpg)